fapinter/react-project1/README.md

 2. Go to the reactproject directory on the terminal
 3. Run the command "npm i" with all the items inside the "dependencies" part of the json file

-PS: the example command add only the after creating dependencies installed npm i classnames primereact primeicons react-router-dom
+npm i classnames primeicons primereact react react-dom react-router-dom react-scripts web-vitals